Kidney Cancer: Avastin Dosing and Usage

-Avastin, in combination with carboplatin and paclitaxel, is indicated for the first‑line treatment of patients with unresectable, locally advanced, recurrent or metastatic non–squamous non–small cell lung cancer.
+Avastin, in combination with interferon alfa, is indicated for the treatment of metastatic renal cell carcinoma.

-In advanced nsNSCLC, Avastin is administered as a solution for intravenous (IV) infusion at the following dose and schedule:
+In mRCC, Avastin is administered as a solution for intravenous (IV) infusion at the following dose and schedule:

-- 15 mg/kg IV every 3 weeks is the only dose of Avastin to demonstrate significantly increased overall survival (OS) in first-line advanced nsNSCLC
+- 10 mg/kg IV every 2 weeks is the only dose of Avastin proven to increase progression-free survival and objective response rate in mRCC

 Important treatment considerations—Women of childbearing potential